Efficient solution of symmetric eigenvalue problems from families of coupled systems: Dimension reduction

-and $\xi_i \in (0,\Lambda)$, $i = 1, 2, \ldots , N$, are the chosen interpolation points.
-It usually turns out that such $V_2$ is excessively large for the chosen error level, and it can be replaced by $\tilde{V}_2 \subset V_2$ of considerably smaller dimension while maintaining desired accuracy.
+It usually turns out that the space $V_2$ is excessively large for the chosen error level, and it can be replaced by $\tilde{V}_2 \subset V_2$ of considerably smaller dimension while maintaining desired accuracy.
 We proceed to discuss how such $\tilde{V}_2$ can be constructed.